Alvkuzin/IBSEn/README.md

 pip install -r requirements.txt
 ```

 **Note on Naima.** If you have both Naima and numpy installed and they are not in conflict, you are good to go.
-It is a good idea to create an environment for IBSEn where the numpy<2 and  Naima will be installed.
+It is a good idea to create a separate environment for IBSEn where the numpy<2 and  Naima will be installed.

 Scripts now are mainly not suited for running from the command line...
 And I don't have proper tests yet, so to find out if the installation works, try running a very basic python script that simply initializes a lot of classes with more or less default parameters: